petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 sudo reboot
 ```
-Check DKMS status again to ensure the driver has been uninstalled:
+Check DKMS status again to ensure the driver is uninstalled:
 ```bash
 dkms status
 ```
-This ensures the old amdgpu driver is fully removed from the system before installing the new driver.
+This command ensures the old amdgpu driver is fully removed from the system before installing the new driver.